tylerharter/cs301-projects/fall19/p9/stage2.md

 #### Question 38: Combine all the files in `broken_file` and find the number of unique products being reviewed in these files.

+Let us now combine the data we found in `broken_file` with the original data.
+Use the data from `broken_file` along with `review4.csv` to create Review objects corresponding to the reviews in `review4.csv`.

 #### Question 39: Combine all the files in the directories `data` and `broken_file`, and find the total number of reviews.

-Hint: You can still use your `get_reviews` function defined in stage 1.
+**Hint**: You can still use your `get_reviews` function defined in stage 1.
 Write the data gathered from the directory `broken_data` into a new json file, and then use that file along with `review4.csv` to parse the data by using `get_reviews()`.
-Then do not forget to delete the new file.
+Then do not forget to delete the new file, so it does not affect your answers to any of your other questions.

 Remember that you have to ignore data that you cannot parse.